TAP - Teacher Apprentice Program

 TAP 405.
 ISAM: Elementary Social Studies (3).

-Introduction to PreK-6 elementary social studies content, instructional strategies, assessment decisions and classroom management strategies necessary for meeting curriculum goals and objectives in the PreK-6 classroom.
+Introduction to PreK–6 social studies content, instructional strategies, assessment decisions and classroom management strategies necessary for meeting curriculum goals and objectives in the PreK–6 classroom.
 Students understand how effective social studies instruction, assessment and classroom management support student learning in the context of teaching social studies.
 Course includes diversity content.
+Prerequisite(s): TAP 605.

 TAP 406.
 Inquiry-Based Learning (3).

-Teacher education candidates strengthen the knowledge that impacts student achievement in science by focusing on the implementation of integrated STEM in the primary/intermediate classroom.
-Participants increase their 1) confidence in implementing STEM instruction and content knowledge; 2) instructional level of STEM pedagogical skills leading to effective lessons using the 5E process; 3) knowledge and factors in discourse, assessment and curriculum to apply Kansas College and Career Ready Standards for the Next Generation of Science Standards in their instructional practice; 4) focus on STEM instructional practices to increase student attitude toward science, technology, engineering and math learning; and 5) understand how effective science instruction, assessment and classroom management support student learning in the context of teaching science.
+Teacher education candidates strengthen the knowledge that impacts student achievement in science by focusing on the implementation of integrated STEM in the Prek-6 classroom.
+Participants increase their 1) confidence in implementing STEM instruction and content knowledge; 2) instructional level of STEM pedagogical skills leading to effective lessons using the 5E process; 3) knowledge and factors in discourse, assessment and curriculum to apply the Next Generation of Science Standards in their instructional practice; 4) focus on STEM instructional practices to increase student attitude toward science, technology, engineering and math learning; and 5) understand how effective science instruction, assessment and classroom management support student learning in the context of teaching science.
 Course includes diversity content.
+Prerequisite(s): TAP 605.

 TAP 415.
 Differentiated Instruction for Diverse Learners (3).